Complete Bathroom Painting Guide: Walls to Finishing Touches

 Step 2: Clean and Sanitise

-Scrape and clean the toilet to illustrate clearly what areas are to be painted.
-Use a soft soap with a tooth scrub and ensure that all the surfaces are free from grime and bacteria.
+Scrape and clean the toilet to clearly illustrate what areas should be painted.
+Use a soft soap with a toothbrush and ensure all surfaces are free from grime and bacteria.

 Step 3: Water Shut Off

-Close the water inlet to the lavatory and flush the same prior to starting the work in order to empty the tank.
-It is going to be easy when working with the toilet since there is no disturbance from water body laps.
+Close the water inlet to the lavatory and flush it before starting the work to empty the tank.
+It will be easy to work with the toilet since there is no disturbance from the water body laps.

 Step 4: Sanding Surface

-Lightly sand the toilet surface in order to roughen it up for the primer to adhere properly.
+Lightly sand the toilet surface to roughen it so the primer adheres appropriately.
 Use fine-grit sandpaper, and be sure not to leave any damaging scratches on the surface.

 Step 5: Apply Primer

 Apply the first coat of primer over the toilet.
-Primer is intended as a base coating that will provide good adhesion of the paint, making it last longer.
+Primer is intended as a base coating that will provide good paint adhesion, making it last longer.
 Let it dry well before moving on to the next step.

 Step 6: Painting and Finishing

 Finally, apply your paint on the toilet using a brush or small roller.
-Make sure you apply several thin coats of paint rather than thick ones to have no form of dripping and to ensure an even painted finishing on your toilet.
-Wait and let the paint take time to dry before fixing back your toilet and turning the water back on.
+Make sure you apply several thin coats of paint rather than thick ones to have no dripping and to ensure an even painted finish on your toilet.
+Wait and let the paint dry before fixing your toilet and turning the water back on.

 Conclusion

 It doesn’t have to be a painful experience to paint your bathroom.
-Follow these steps from Barry’s Luxe Decorating, and you have a great looking, long-lasting finish.
+Follow these steps from Barry’s Luxe Decorating to have a great-looking, long-lasting finish.
 So, whether you’re just sprucing up the walls in the bathroom or giving that toilet a little panache, let good prep and the right materials be your guide.
-Happy painting!